mrphishxxx/stack-python-plone/README.md

     git clone git://github.com/pigeonflight/stack-python-plone.git $instance
     cd $instance

+Create an instance at dotcloud using the following command

     dotcloud create $instance

 You may be prompted to run *dotcloud setup* if you haven't done so before.